epiil/open-cleaner/README.md

 ###Repository Contents:

 - /hardware - contains .scad, .dxf and .stl files for enclosure and spindle fabrication.
 All 2D/3D modeling is done with OpenSCAD (http://www.openscad.org/).
+Note that .stl 3D files are viewable on Github.

-- /software - contains .ino Arduino "sketches" and associated libraries (http://www.arduino.cc/)
+- /software - contains .ino Arduino "sketches" and associated libraries (http://www.arduino.cc/).

-- /schematics - contains electronic schematics done with Fritzing (http://fritzing.org/home/)
+- /schematics - contains .fzz and .png electronic schematics done with Fritzing (http://fritzing.org/home/).

-- /partslist - contains inventory and pricelist of associated parts
+- /partslist - contains inventory and pricelist of associated parts.

 ##License